stonexer/yab/README.md

 </div>

 ## Introduction
-There is no good high-level libs base on Fetch API, so wo create yab.
+There is no good high-level libs base on Fetch API, so we create yab.

 ## Packages